StorjOld/metatool/README.md

     $ metatool info

-The `--url` optional argument define url address of the *target server*:
+The ``--url`` is the optional argument common for all the actions and defines the URL-address of the *target server*:

     metatool info --url http://node2.metadisk.org/